mhabibr02/Assignment-Data-Series-15.0-AI-Machine-Learning-Dibimbing/README.md

 If you have any suggestions or feedback, please don't hesitate to contact to me in direct message on Email : azizhabibrahim@gmail.com and LinkedIn : https://www.linkedin.com/in/mhabibr02/

-#Python #DatasetStudentScore #Kaggle #Linear Regression #Decision Tree Regressor #Random Forest Regressor
+#Python #DatasetStudentScore #Kaggle #LinearRegression #DecisionTreeRegressor #RandomForestRegressor